Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifiers

 **Tip**: The `identifiers` map contains IDs with the Identifier type as the key, and the string identifier as the value.
+Both the identifier type and identifier should have valid string values (non null or empty), otherwise these identifiers are ignored by the Identity extension.

 #### **Syntax**